 Take the time to get to know the reputation of the company and the expertise of the personnel who will actually handle your settlement.
 Mid‑Atlantic Title, LLC provides this professional service and accurate processing at competitive prices.
-Please see the brief biographies of our personnel in the “Staff” tab.
+Please see the brief biographies of our personnel in the “About / Team” tab.
 We are confident that there is no better choice than Mid‑Atlantic Title, LLC to handle your settlement.

 If you desire additional information on Mid‑Atlantic Title, LLC or would like a quote of our fees, please feel free to contact us at any time.
-You can also request a quote on this site under the “Quotes” tab.

 Title insurance protects homebuyers and mortgage lenders from problems with an ownership title when buying real estate.
 These may be problems that existed long before the current purchase, such as: